Earn College Credit while still in high school AND Prepare for a Career Tech Program at PCC!

 CTE Transitions is part of PCC's Dual Enrollment opportunities at some of our local high schools and helps students gain academic knowledge and technical skills for the workforce.
 CTE Transition classes lead students to an associate degree or a certificate in a specific career field, and ultimately, to high wage, high skill employment or advanced post-secondary training.

 With CTE Transitions, students can earn college credit while still in high school.
-Once a students starts at PCC, they can join our award winning PCC Pathways program and get ACCESS to the classes they need to complete their academic goals.
+Once a students starts at PCC, they can join our award winning First Year Experience (FYE) program and get ACCESS to the classes they need to complete their academic goals.